Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 If you like views from the heights, there’s also 360 Chicago, sometimes called John Hancock observation deck.
 You get to the 94th floor and you can admire Chicago but also the lake Michigan.
 You’re 314 meters (1030 ft.) high.
 Many people say the 360 Chicago offers the best view of the city.
 It’s also possible to try the Tilt Experience.
 You’re on a platform leaning over the edge of the skyscraper to a 30-degree angle.
 Don’t do it if you have vertigo.
 Anyway, I did it and it only last like two minutes.
 Not necessary… It’s 22 dollars to get in 360 Chicago, but the entrance fee is included in the city pass (more info at the end of the article).
 It’s 8 dollars if you wanna do the Tilt Experience (7 dollars with the city pass).
 Click here to buy a skip the line ticket.

 Let’s go back to the ground and let’s see Millenium Park!
 It’s a wonderful park located in the heart of Chicago.
 There are sometimes concerts on the spot, and a skating rink during the year-end celebrations.
 Why does everybody go to Millenium Park?
 To see the cloud gate, designed by the British artist Anish Kapoor.
 It’s probably the symbol of Chicago, the main attraction of the city, there are many people all day everyday!
 Because of its shape, people call it the bean instead.
+It’s one of the best places to take pictures in Chicago.

 In Millenium Park, don’t miss Crown Fountain, a pair of glass brick towers opposite each other.
 They display faces spitting water.
 A little bit further, there’s also Buckingham Fountain, a wonderful one!
 For your information, it’s possible to go on a segway tour in this area.
 Click here for more info.